Dr. Mustanski, Director

 | Bio |

-The IMPACT program, directed by Dr. Mustanski, has a mission to conduct translational research that improves the health of the LGBT community and increase understanding of the development of sexual orientation and gender identity.
+The IMPACT program, directed by Dr. Mustanski, has a mission to conduct translational research that improves the health of the LGBT community and to increase understanding of the development of sexual orientation and gender identity.
 We seek to develop the capacity of the LGBT community to conduct health research and translate research findings into practical interventions.
+We do this by training the next generation of LGBT health scholars, such as through our HRSA funded Psychology Internship in LGBT Health—the first track of its kind in the nation.
 Much of our research is conducted in partnership with community-based organizations that serve the LGBT community.
 IMPACT is a resident partner of the Center on Halsted, the most comprehensive LGBT resource center in the Midwest, which includes a large HIV testing program, a state-wide HIV/STD hotline, mental health serves, and a large and active youth program.
 The integration of IMPACT within the Center facilitates the translation of research into practice, state-of-the art evaluation of practice, training of clinical-researchers in LGBT health, engagement of the LGBT community with research, and provides “on the ground” expertise to inform our research agenda and methods.
 To support dissemination of findings, the IMPACT Program maintains the www.impactprogram.org webpage, which includes information about IMPACT Program research, along with research and policy news and sexual health resources for LGBT youth.

 Dr. Mustanski also conducts research in the area of psychiatric and behavioral genetics.
-In 2005 he co-authored the first genome scan of male sexual orientation and he is currently the PI of a NIDA funded natural experiment to study gene-environment interaction.
-The Gene, Environment, and Neighborhood Initiative (GENI) seeks to understand the development of a cluster of health issues facing urban, African-American youth living in poverty.
-This study capitalizes on a natural experiment involving some families in an ongoing longitudinal study relocating out of public housing to higher SES neighborhoods.
-Using the quasi-experimental assignment of family to neighborhood provides a unique opportunity to study gene-environment interaction in adolescent health.
-Dr. Mustanski serves as a Co-Investigator on multiple other studies of gene-environment interplay, helping to serve as a bridge between biomedical and behavioral scientists.
+In 2005 he co-authored the first genome scan of male sexual orientation and he was the leader of a NIDA funded natural experiment to study gene-environment interaction.
+Dr. Mustanski has also served as a Co-Investigator on multiple other studies of gene-environment interplay, helping to serve as a bridge between biomedical and behavioral scientists.

 | Research Projects and Programs |